 - Syslogs Processed: The average number of syslogs processed per second.

-Task Runtime displays runtimes per Scrutinizer automated tasks such as nightly history expiration, vitals data collection, etc.
+- Task Runtime displays runtimes per Scrutinizer automated tasks such as nightly history expiration, vitals data collection, etc.

-Time durations for totals, rollups, and data inserts in the database per flow template per exporter.
+- Totals/Rollups Times shows time durations for totals, rollups, and data inserts in the database per flow template per exporter.